 - Owners are hasty to offload at a discount to cover their arrears.

 - Investors are always hungry to secure a bargain before the trend moves on.

 Of course, this trend seems frenzied further by COVID-19.
 The pandemic market left us expecting a flux of assets and downing prices.
 Just as would-be homebuyers are hoping.

 Overall, there is a noticeable uptick in investor demand for quality properties in strategic development, hub or CBD locations.
 Particularly in the industrial and retail space.
 A trend we expect will continue as the initial impact of COVID wanes.

 Emerging property trends

 Herein lies the problem.
-One which I’d like you to try and answer for a moment: Which opportunities are the ones worth taking, and which have the investment potential of warm porridge?
+Which opportunities are worth taking?
+And which have the investment potential of warm porridge?

 How do you avoid consequences, liabilities or shortfalls in the longer term?